fnando/boppers/README.md

 end
 ```

-The `Boppers.notify` method expects a event name (the recommended value is the
+The `Boppers.notify(event_name, title: message: options: {})` method expects a
-bot's name), a title, message and a hash of options (it's up to the notifier to
+event name (the recommended value is the bot's name), a title, message and a
-use the options).
+hash of options (it's up to the notifier to use the options).

 ### Distributing boppers